+No contingent consideration revaluation was recorded in 2022 or 2020.
 In 2021, the Company revalued the contingent consideration liability related to the AmberLeaf acquisition after determining that relevant conditions for payment of such liability were likely not to be satisfied.
 The revaluation resulted in a \$2.9 million reduction in the contingent consideration liability.
-In 2019, the Company revalued the contingent consideration liability of the InfoTrellis acquisition after determining that relevant conditions for payment of such liability were not satisfied.
-The revaluation resulted in a \$6.1 million reduction to the contingent consideration liability.
-No contingent consideration revaluation was recorded in 2020.
-Both of these credits are reflected in selling, general and administrative expenses in the Company's Consolidated Statements of Operations, in Item 8, herein.
-No contingent consideration liability remained outstanding as of December 31, 2021.
+The credit is reflected in selling, general and administrative expenses in the Company's Consolidated Statements of Operations, in Item 8, herein.
+No contingent consideration liability remained outstanding as of December 31, 2022 and 2021.